Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 ## Abstract ## {#Abstract}

-   This draft presents a specification for media ingest from a live ingest source to a processing entity.
+   This draft presents the specification of Live Media Ingest.
-   Two profiles are defined.
-The first profile CMAF ingest is based on the fragmented MPEG-4 (fmp4) format.
-The second profile supports ingest of a media streaming presentation based on MPEG DASH or HLS using a common media format.
-   Details on ingest of metadata markers, timed text,
-   subtitles and encryption specific metadata are also included in the specification.
+   Two profiles are defined, the first profile, CMAF ingest is based on fragmented MPEG-4 (fmp4).
+The second profile is based on MPEG DASH and HLS.
+The second profile uses a common media format that is similar to the one used in the format.
+Details on ingest of metadata markers, timed text, subtitles data are also included in the specification.

 ## Copyright Notice and Disclaimer ## {#CopyRights}